Uberspace/manual/source/mail-access.rst

 Webmail
 =======

 You can access your mails using the `webmail interface <https://webmail.uberspace.de>`_.
 Use your full email address and the corresponding password to login.
-This works with your ``@uber.space`` address as well as with any addresses using your own :ref:`mail-domains`.
+This works with your ``@uber.space`` address as well as with any addresses using your :ref:`own domains <mail-domains>`.

 Client settings
 ===============